Lexamica/node-openid-client/docs/README.md

 The behaviours are:
 - additional client constuctor metadata validations and changed defaults
-- `s_hash` presence and value checks in authorization endpoint response ID Tokens
-- authorization endpoint response ID Tokens `iat` must not be too far in the past (fixed to be 1 hour)
 - Request Objects include `nbf` (with the same value as `iat`)

 ---